componentjs/guide/component/getting-started.md

 ### Configuring GitHub access

-Component 1.0.0 is using github API to access github repos, one simple way of onfigure your account is by adding global environment to your profile (eg: `.bashrc` r `.zshrc`) like this:
+Component 1.0.0 is using GitHub API to access GitHub repos, one simple way to configure your account is by adding global environment variable to your profile (eg: `.bashrc` r `.zshrc`) like this:

 ```bash
 export GITHUB_USERNAME="<username>"
 export GITHUB_PASSWORD="<password>"
 ```

-One other secure way is by using github oauth token, add the following lines to your `.netrc`](http://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.tml)
+One other secure way is by using GitHub oauth token, add the following lines to your `.netrc`](http://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.tml)

 ```bash
 machine api.github.com